zulip/zulip/templates/zerver/help/set-default-streams-for-new-users.md

 # Set default streams for new users

-Default streams for an organisation are set by an administrator.
+Default streams for an organization are set by an administrator.

 Follow the steps given below to set the default streams for new users using an administrator account: